illnyang/nvlax/README.md

 This patcher performs assembly-level heuristics instead of naive pattern-matching.
 The patching itself works more/less the same way as in [keylase/nvidia-patch](https://github.com/keylase/nvidia-patch).

 #### Which driver versions are supported?
-I have tested this patcher against the following versions:
+I have tested this patcher against the following versions (on Linux):

    - 470.74
    - 495.29.05